Fanzine: Media

 Media fanzines were originally merely a subgenre of SF fanzines, written by science fiction fans already familiar with apazines.
 The first media fanzine was a Star Trek fan publication called Spockanalia, published in September 1967 by members of the Lunarians.
 They hoped that fanzines such as Spockanalia would be recognized by the broader science-fiction fan community in traditional ways, such as a Hugo Award for Best Fanzine.
 All five of its issues were published while the show was still on the air, and included letters from D. C. Fontana, Gene Roddenberry, and most of the cast members, and an article by future Hugo and Nebula winner Lois McMaster Bujold.

 Many other Star Trek 'zines followed, then slowly zines appeared for other media sources, such as Starsky and Hutch, Man from U.N.C.L.E. and Blake's 7.
 By the mid-1970s, there were enough media zines being published that adzines existed just to advertise all of the other zines available.
-Although Spockanalia had a mix of stories and essays, most zines were all fiction.
+Although Spockanalia contained a mixture of fiction, essays, artwork, and letters, fan fiction became the dominant content of many later media fanzines.
 Like SF fanzines, these media zines spanned the gamut of publishing quality from digest-sized mimeos to offset printed masterpieces with four-color covers.